Appdynamics/hipchat-alerting-extension/README.md

 1. Run "mvn clean install"
-2. Download and unzip the file 'target/hipchat-alert.zip' or Download the HIPCHAT Alerting Extension zip from http://appsphere.appdynamics.com
+2. Download and unzip the file 'target/hipchat-alert.zip' or Download the HIPCHAT Alerting Extension zip from  http://appsphere.appdynamics.com/t5/AppDynamics-eXchange/HipChat-Alerting-Extension/idi-p/7640
 3. Create a folder/directory as <controller-install-path>custom\actions\hipchat-alert
 4. Unzip the contents from zip (from step 2) in the above directory.
 You will see a prompt if you already have a custom.xml file in the /custom/actions/ directory.
 Don't let the unzip process overwrite it.
 Instead, merge the contents.
 5. Specify the values the properties in config.properties
-6. In folder/directory = <controller-install-path>\custom\actions add custom.xml, add below action in xml file(modify if the file already exists, and merge the below action)
+6. In directory = <controller-install-dir>\custom\actions add custom.xml, add below action in xml file(modify if the file already exists, and merge the below action)

  ``<custom-actions>
  	<action>